smituparmar/smituparmar/README1.md

 ### Hi there 👋

-I hope you all are doing fine in this corona(yuckkkk) time

 - 🔭 I’m currently working on MERN stack
 - 🌱 I’m currently Full Stack development
 - 💬 Ask me about Data Science terminologies